spenafernandez/spenafernandez/cv.md

 Selected Horizon 2020 projects include:

-- **GINI — Growing Inequality: a Novel Integration of Transformations Research**
 - **BEYOND — Inclusive Futures for Europe Beyond the Impacts of Industries 4.0 and Digital Disruption**
 - **Social Innovation Community (SIC)**